SitePen/ditto/README.md

 * Ignore certain files.
 Add an optional textbox that allows users to specify a pattern to ignore specific files, such as tests.
 * Remove all PHP code, use only Python instead.
 We are currently calling a Python script from a PHP script.
 Its ugly.
-* Use Dojo instead of jQuery for the app itself.
-Ditto hardly uses any JS at all, but it does use a jQuery plugin called [Filedrop](https://github.com/weixiyen/jquery-filedrop).
-We should port this to Dojo.
 * Write some mother effing test cases.
 I don't want to.
 I'm lazy.
 But I need to.